NJ Wildfire updates: Smoke from Ocean County fire impacting air quality in Tri-State area

 Containment of the fire reached 50% Wednesday evening, but over 13,000 acres were still burning

+Air Quality Alerts are in effect until midnight Thursday night from the elevated pollution levels the smoke will bring, which could be dangerous for people with high sensitivity.

+Authorities say this is not as intense as the wildfire smoke from Canadian wildfires back in 2023, but it can still be dangerous for highly sensitive groups.

-CHATSWORTH, New Jersey -- A fast-moving wildfire engulfing part of New Jersey's Pine Barrens has not resulted in any injuries, officials said, though it's expected to grow before forecast rain later this week.
+So far, the wildfire has not resulted in any injuries, officials said, though it's expected to grow before forecast rain later this week.

 The fire in southern New Jersey's Lacey and Ocean townships has grown to more than 20 square miles (52 square kilometers) and could continue to burn for days, officials said.
-No one has been injured so far in the blaze, and 5,000 residents were evacuated but have been permitted to return home.
+Some 5,000 residents were evacuated, but have been permitted to return home.
 A single commercial building and some vehicles were destroyed in the fire, while 12 structures remained threatened Wednesday evening.

 "This is still a very active fire," said Department of Environmental Protection Commissioner Shawn LaTourette.
 "As we continue to get this under full control the expectation is that the number of acres will grow and will grow in a place that is unpopulated."